vectordotdev/content-old/posts/rise-of-microservices-and-docker.md

 # Rise of Microservices and Docker

-Are you a software engineer/developer/coder or may be even a tech enthusiast who has been hearing of terms like `Microservices` and `Docker`?

-Are you someone who has been encountering these terminologies so often through various channels like articles, news, blogs, meetups, conferences but still clueless as to why there is so much hype around it?
+Are you a software engineer/developer/coder or may be even a tech enthusiast who has been hearing of terms like `Microservices` and `Docker` but still clueless as to why there is so much hype around it?

 If yes, then you are at the right place.
 This is a must read blog for you!